surajprojects/Random-Number-Generator/README.md

 ## Security Considerations

 - Ensure that sensitive information, such as API keys or credentials, is handled securely and not exposed in public repositories.
-- Implement appropriate input validation and sanitization to prevent security vulnerabilities.
+- Regularly update dependencies to mitigate security vulnerabilities.

 ## License